 The couple chose the Twelve Apostles Greek Church in Hertfordshire for their wedding.
 We have been fortunate enough to have done weddings for many couples in this church, and it is always a lovely experience thanks to the beauty of the building’s gilded interior and the warmth of the parish priests, Father Joseph Paliouras, who conducted the service, and Father Demetrianos Melekis.
 The simple stone exterior belies magnificently painted interior with stunning byzantine iconography against a rich blue backdrop.

 The wedding theme was pure elegance, with the bride choosing a beautiful bracelet and drop earrings to complement her diamond solitaire and platinum engagement ring.
 The groom was suave in his dinner jacket, while the Koumbaro or Koumbara (Best Man and Maid of Honour), as well as the guests, also being suitably attired.
-The contrast between the rustic country church and the exquisite outfits is the sort of thing that makes wedding photography such a pleasure.

 Even Elizabeth I would have been impressed with the lavish celebrations enjoyed by the newlyweds and their guests.
 The food was delicious, the wine flowed, and the music barely stopped thanks to the fantastic bouzouki playing from Tony Panayi of Nostalgia Band.
-The band had everyone dancing familiar dances including the Greek Cypriot money dance, nisiotika, kalamatiana and zeimbekika.
+The band had everyone dancing familiar dances including the Cypriot money dance, nisiotika, kalamatiana and zeimbekika.